AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 ## Types of Integrations

-There are four ways to get your data into [!DNL MBI]: connect a database, connect a SaaS integration, upload a CSV file, or use our API.
+There are four ways to get your data into [!DNL MBI]: connect a database, connect a SaaS integration, upload a `.csv` file, or use our API.

 ## Database Integrations